samplesamplemic/Garage-API/README.md

 ### Description

+Helpful tutorial: [Building REST services with Spring][tutorial-rest-spring-url].
+\
 Rest API service based on three types of vehicles: car, moto and van.
-Helpful
-tutorial: [Building REST services with Spring][tutorial-rest-spring-url].
 \
 Implementation of Hateoas library to facilitate REST representations using hypermedia links.
 Three main branches of links to communicate with the application by JSON format, i.e. localhost: port/garage/${type-vehicle} (type-vehicle: cars - moto - van).
 I used a plugin, called <i>[git-commit-id-maven-plugin][git-commit-id-maven-url]</i>, with own configuration to request